DL7AD/pecan-lpc11xx/README.md

   * Pecan Femto 2.1 (based on LPC1114FHN33/303)
   * Pecan Pico 6 (based on LPC1114FHN33/333)

+!
+Modulation only works perfect when Compiler optimization is switch on (-O1 at least)

 Known bugs
   * ~~ADC reading does not work correctly in burst mode (OVERRUN error)~~ solved, ADC conversion has been started too early, LDO_Vout capacitors have been charged by internal GPIO pull up to VCC and haven't been discharged